txrx0101/devopsdao-docs/user-story-gitcoin.md

 - Money spent

 The project team, the investor and the community can easily see how the team's development efforts are progressing and how much funds have been allocated to the sprint.

+...to be continued.
+The possiblities with dodao.dev are literally limitless.